Make travel plans to attend IBC, International Student Orientation and Welcome Events

 Plan Your Arrival

 If you arrive on a Saturday or Sunday, you will find that the University, and many businesses, are closed.

 The local airport, Austin Bergstrom International Airport (ABIA), is located approximately 15 miles (24 kilometers) from the campus.
 Unfortunately, we are unable to make arrangements to meet you at the airport.
 However, there are several transportation options:

-- BUS - Capitol Metro's Route 100 Austin-Bergstrom Airport.
-Fare is $1.25.
-The UT Campus stop is at Dean Keeton (26th) St. and Speedway.
+- BUS (Airport Flyer) - Capitol Metro's Route 100 Austin-Bergstrom Airport.
+Fare is $1.75.
+The UT Campus stop is at 23rd Street and Robert Dedman Drive.

 - SUPERSHUTTLE - Private provider.
 Approximate fare to the university area is $13-19 for one person, $10 for each additional passenger, not including gratuity/tip.
 Phone: (800) 258-3826.
 Prior reservations are not necessary.
 Follow the signs in the airport to the Supershuttle (Blue Van) reservation desk.